Visiting JD Student Admissions

 Student Health Insurance

-You and your dependents are eligible for the student health insurance plans that are offered through Wells Fargo and Anthem Blue Cross.
+You and your dependents are eligible for the Student Health Insurance Plans (SHIP) offered through USI Student Insurance and Anthem Blue Cross.

 For more information, please contact the Student Health Center at 310.506.4316.

-Visiting students are eligible to participate in any of the School of Law's student organizations.
+Visiting students are eligible to participate in any of the Caruso School of Law's student organizations.

 For a complete listing, please visit our Student Organizations page.

-By enrolling in courses at Pepperdine University School of Law, you are agreeing to abide by all University policies, including those listed in the Pepperdine School of Law Student Handbook.
+By enrolling in courses at Pepperdine Caruso Law, you are agreeing to abide by all University policies, including those listed in the Pepperdine Caruso Law Student Handbook.
 Review the Handbook for the Honor Code, Student Life Policies, Ethics Policy, Academic Policy, and other important information.